Pharaohs' Golden Parade: Event

 Before the event started, several roads had to be closed and traffic had to be rerouted for the rest of that day.
 In order to be transported, the mummies were placed in containers with a nitrogen atmosphere.
 Egyptian funerary boats were made for the event, which appeared several times during the event on the lake in front of the National Museum of Egyptian Civilization.
 The decoration was based on Egyptian funerary boats.

 The diplomatic corps in Cairo was summoned to attend a viewing party in the main hall of the NMEC.
 This included newly inaugurated President el-Sisi, a variety of dignitaries, including the Director-General of UNESCO and the Saudi Arabian and Greek ministers of tourism.

 The parade started at 6:30 PM local time.
 It included a concert by the Egyptian United Philharmonic Orchestra led by Egyptian maestro Nader Abbassi, and composed by Egyptian composer Hesham Nazih.
 Production design was by Mohamed Attia and direction by Aahmad al Morsy.
 The concert included chants in the Ancient Egyptian language sung by Egyptian soprano Amira Selim.
 The lyrics of the hymn performed by Amira Selim, "A Reverence for Isis", were taken from inscriptions on the walls of the Deir el-Shelwit temple in Luxor.
 Other Ancient Egyptian lyrics that were sung during the parade came from the Book of the Dead and the Pyramid Texts.
 Two more songs in Classical Arabic and Egyptian Arabic were performed by Reham Abdel Hakim and Nesma Mahgoub, respectively.

 Multiple recordings were shown during the parade, including one of Egyptian actors and actresses in many Ancient Egyptian archaeological sites.
 This included a video of Egyptian actor Khaled El Nabawy touring many sites around Egypt that have been restored in the past few years.
-Another Egyptian actress that made an appearance was Yousra who appeared crowned on one of the Egyptian funerary boats that were made for the event.
+Another Egyptian actress who made an appearance was Yousra who appeared crowned on one of the Egyptian funerary boats that were made for the event.

 During the parade, roads leading to or near the two museums were closed and under heavy security.
 At the door of the NMEC, Egyptian President Abdel Fattah el-Sisi received the convoy, which was met with a 21-gun salute by the Republican Guard.